Skip to main content

 Can I get a two-story modern ADU in LA?

-Yes — and CALI ADU is the only company in LA offering true two-story modern ADUs at a fixed price.
+Yes — and CALI ADU is the only company in LA offering true two-story modern ADU plans at a fixed plan fee.
 Three Signature Homes:

 All three available in flat-roof and gable-roof variants.
 Each fits the 22-25 ft height caps that most LA-area cities apply to detached ADUs (Beverly Hills 22 ft south / 25 ft north, South Pasadena 22 ft pitched, etc.) with the right roof choice.